Ayahuasca Workshops at the Piedras Blancas National Park in Costa Rica.

 Amazonian shamanism originated in the tribes of the Amazon basin.
 Through their extensive understanding of their environment, they utilized the many medicinal plants, forming a medical culture unique to its own.
 The Indians learned to heal from the spirits of the plants that they utilized.
 They connected through the sacred use of visionary plants where telepathy, shared consciousness, and astral travel were common experiences.

 Consult your physician about needed travel vaccinations before departure.

 Lightweight pants, light weight long sleeved shirts, shorts, t-shirts, bathing suit, sunscreen, hat, camera, film, binoculars (optional), mosquito repellent, rain poncho or jacket, socks, sandals, and athletic shoes.
 Head lamps work wonderfully in low light conditions at night.
 You might also want to bring pants/shorts with elastic waists (no buttons or zippers) for use during ceremony.

 Ceremonies generally last between 3 and 6 hours

 Spanish is spoken throughout Costa Rica.
 The Shipibos speak their own Shipibo language which is Spanish with the addition of some indigenous words.
-We utilize bilingual guides (English, German and Spanish) and local guides (Spanish only).
+We have multi-lingual guides (English, French and Spanish) and local guides (Spanish only).

 The jungle is hot and humid with cool evenings and nights.
 It rains every month with a dryer and wetter season.
 The wet season is from May through November.